 Jen Reed is a Kentucky native who moved to Knoxville in 2010 after earning a degree in Music Education.
 She began working at Young-Williams Animal Center in 2012 and realized her true passion: working to help save homeless pets.
-Jenifer resides in the Fountain City area with her husband, Ryan, and two Brittanys, Tegan and Gabriel.
+Jenifer resides in the Fountain City area with her husband, Ryan, two Brittanys, Tegan and Gabriel, and Peter the cat.

 Kliman earned her Bachelor of Science degree in communications from the University of Tennessee and embarked on a career in journalism.
 She moved to New York City after college to intern at News 12 Long Island, and eventually landed a reporting job in Augusta, GA.
 She loved living in both states.
 But, nothing compares to the mountains of East Tennessee.
 She took on a career covering her home region, and became an overnight and morning anchor for WVLT Local 8 News before joining Young-Williams Animal Center.
 Courtney has two rescue cats Merlin and Marty McFly.
 Courtney’s favorite past time is spending time with her twin sister, friends, and husband… (but, not necessarily in that order.)